• Skip to primary navigation

 What is dark social media?

 If you’ve never heard of “dark social,” don’t feel bad.
 You’re not alone.
 In fact, a lot of marketing agencies would prefer that you not know.
-Their livelihood depends on the myth of mainstream social media dominance — along with the attribution statistics (see box below) that justify their spending patterns.
+Their livelihood depends on the myth of conventional analytics data accuracy — along with the attribution statistics (see box below) that justify their spending patterns.

 Private channels